mattbierner/blog.mattbierner.com/_posts/2018-12-01-aol-coasters.md

 {% include image.html file="over-1.jpg" %}

 Commemorate your cyberversary and celebrate the genesis of our modern Internet with some limited edition, [custom printed AOL disk coasters][etsy]!
-The prefect gift for the holidays or for that special millennial in your life.
+The perfect gift for the holidays or for that special millennial in your life.

 Each pack comes with four unique coasters.
 See the [Etsy page][etsy] for more details.